olexandr-konovalov/gnu/README.md

 `ConstructAllGroups` and timings in case it may require further analysis.

 Finally, if you are submitting new values of gnu(n) as GitHub issues, please submit strictly one issue per group order.
-If you are submissing new values of gnu(n) in a pull request, you may submit one value (in which case the simplest way to submit a pull request is to edit the file <https://github.com/alex-konovalov/gnu/blob/master/data/gnudata.g>
+If you are submitting new values of gnu(n) in a pull request, you may submit one value (in which case the simplest way to submit a pull request is to edit the file <https://github.com/alex-konovalov/gnu/blob/master/data/gnudata.g>